OpenMobileAlliance/oma-knowledge-base-PPRD-mirror/content/faq.md

 ---
 ::

-### TestFest
+## Test Events

-This section aims to provide an overview of what is an OMA TestFest Event, and what you can expect out of the Event.
+This section aims to provide an overview of what is an OMA Test Events, and what you can expect out of the Event.

 ::ShFaq
 ---